Kanishk-Mishra/Image-Mismatch-Calculator/README.md

 In automotive testing, **dashboard UI validation** involves comparing **reference** and **toCheck** images from regression test reports (e.g., `globalTestReport.html`) to detect visual, textual, or scaling mismatches.
 Manual inspection of these image pairs is **time-consuming** and **error-prone**, especially across variants and languages (like French and English).

-This project automates that process using **AI models** to analyze image mismatches, categorize results, and generate an **annotated, human-readable HTML report**.
+This project automates that process using **AI models** to calculate image mismatch percentages, categorize results, and generate an **annotated, human-readable HTML report**.

 ---